IBM/build-a-time-series-model-using-fp-predict-plus/README.md

   ![](doc/src/images/analyze_results_2.png)

-## Troubleshooting
+## Important pointers

-* Must have only 2 other columns apart from the date - Row sequence number and Target Variable
+* Must have only 2 other columns apart from the date variable which are Row sequence number and Target Variable.
 * Ensure the time interval is correctly maintained through the training and forecast data.
 Eg: If you put the time interval as Daily, your dataset MUST contain only one record for a particular day.
 * Additionally, if you set Daily as interval, your forecast data MUST have a forecast for everyday without a gap.

 * If you encounter the below error-

   ![](doc/src/images/Error.png)